sghose16/bdaygames/merge.md

+Before and after
 This is Dia adding merge conflicts.
 This is a file containing merge instructions.

 Dia has already written stuff here haha.

+I have added more stuff.